kitextech/kitextech.github.io/_posts/2020-11-16-wind-catcher.md

 ---

 ## Wind Catcher
 Wind Catcher is a revolutionary new one-of-a-kind wind turbine.
 It is lighter, more powerful and easier to use than any other wind power system and weighs just 10kg!
+Interested?
+[Reserve a discounted Early Bird on Kickstarter today!](https://www.kickstarter.com/projects/kitex/wind-catcher-portable-power-generating-wind-turbine?ref=cnn1o2)

 ![KiteX Van Shot](/images/KiteXWindCatcherVanFrog.jpeg)